ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 Of course we want to use the specification programmatically.
 Suppose we create our backend service with AWS Lambda (serverless).
-I'll keep to AWS native tools and will use SAM to deploy the Lambda functions and my API.
+I'll be using AWS native tools and use SAM to deploy the Lambda functions and my API.
 SAM allows you to use an OpenAPI specification to create your API Gateway.

-In your SAM template define the API Gateway resource by referencing you OAS.
+In your SAM template define the API Gateway resource by referencing your OAS.

 ```yaml
   ConferenceApiGateway: